Can Varicose or Spider Veins Be Prevented?

 Leg Elevation – Raising your legs while resting (especially above your heart level) will assist blood flow in the veins, causing less pooling and better drainage in the leg veins.

 Avoid Long Periods of Sitting or Standing – If you must sit or stand still for extended periods, try to take a periodic walk or at least flex your ankles up and down.
-Also, avoid crossing your legs when sitting to aid in varicose vein prevention.
+Also, avoid crossing your legs when sitting to aid in varicose vein prevention and good blood flow.

 Wear Compression Stockings – Graduated compression stockings can assist your venous circulation and help prevent conditions like deep vein thrombosis.
 Consider wearing them when taking long airplane or car rides.